Everything you need to know about the EB-1A extraordinary ability green card.

 USCIS considers an alien of extraordinary ability to be someone with sustained national or international acclaim who ranks among the small percentage at the top of their field.
 Examples span science, business, arts, athletics, and academic fields.
 You must provide either a major internationally recognized award or evidence meeting at least three of ten regulatory criteria.

-The EB-1A focuses on ability and impact rather than specific job titles.
+This classification focuses on ability and impact rather than specific job titles.
 You must demonstrate extraordinary ability in your field of endeavor and intent to continue working in that field in the United States.
 Common examples include research scientists, entrepreneurs, performing artists, business executives, and athletes.

 Total costs include $715 for Form I-140, $1,440 for Form I-485 (if adjusting status), $235 USCIS Immigrant Fee (for consular applicants), $200–$500 for medical examination, and optional premium processing ($2,805).
 Immigration attorney fees typically range from $5,000 to $15,000.
 Document preparation costs add $500–$2,000.
 Total costs generally range from $7,000 to $20,000 depending on case complexity and whether you use premium processing.